Dare2510/Cinema-Booking-System/README.md

 - Reservation cancellation flow
 - Ticket and payment status handling
 - UML documentation

-Planned before final portfolio version:

 - Unit tests for reservation and status logic
 - Integration tests for reservation endpoints

+Planned before final portfolio version:

 - JWT authentication
 - Role-based authorization
 - Docker setup with PostgreSQL

-## Out of Scope

-This project intentionally does not include:

-- Frontend application
-- External payment provider
-- Email notifications
-- Advanced reporting

 The goal is to keep the scope focused on backend development.